How to Visit Colombia’s Rosario Islands from Cartagena

 If you have the time to spend the night in the islands, it’s absolutely worth it.

-There’s a good many options for overnight stays, and you can click here to read my picks for the best hotels in the Rosario Islands, but I’m going to give a few options at different price points below too.
+There’s a lot of options for overnight stays, and you can click here to read my picks for the best hotels in the Rosario Islands, but I’m going to give a few options at different price points below too.

 Photo of a sunrise over the water with a man in a small boat.